A GlobalGiving vetted Organization since 2015

 IHPA Partners with Common Bond Institute on these Humanitarian Aid Projects.

-International Humanistic Psychology Association (IHPA) and Common Bond Institute (CBI) are professional nonprofit, nongovernmental organizations based in the US.
+International Humanistic Psychology Association (IHPA) and its partner, Common Bond Institute (CBI), are professional nonprofit, nongovernmental organizations based in the US.
 For 27+ years we have partnered to operate numerous humanitarian service projects for vulnerable populations, local capacity building training and treatment programs, and over 50 major international training conferences on conflict transformation and social healing in various countries experiencing conflict and turmoil.
-IHPA and Common Bond Institute also work together to provide strategic networking, consulting, and coordination support to assist newly emerging human service and civil society organizations in developing countries, and are dedicated to a philosophy of strategic collaboration with like-purposed NGOs.
-You can learn more about Common Bond Institute by visiting CBIWorld.org
+IHPA and CBI also work together to provide strategic networking, consulting, and coordination support to assist newly emerging human service and civil society organizations in developing countries, and are dedicated to a philosophy of strategic collaboration with like-purposed NGOs.
+You can learn more about Common Bond Institute by visiting cbiworld.org

 Local Capacity Building

-For Social Healing, Sustainable Recovery, Empowerment, Dignity, and Self-determination
+For Healing, Sustainable Recovery, Empowerment, Dignity, and Self-determination

-Equipping local service providers in regions of conflict with proven and culturally adapted mental health treatment skills for trauma healing to the massive refugee communities in these countries.
+Providing disaster treatment services and Equipping local service providers in regions of conflict with proven and culturally adapted trauma healing skills for the refugee communities in these countries.

 Based on the CTR Model, a comprehensive, local capacity building psycho-social treatment and training program designed to: